klinker-apps/Android-SlidingMessaging/README.md

 ## Future of the App

-I probably won't do any work on this app again.
-Obviously pull requests are welcome, but as for issues, I doubt that I will have time to fix them.

 I am putting this out here just to show how far we have come.
 It isn't all good, but it is a very neat project.
 Remember the good-old days of Android development when I wasn't bogged down with replying to emails and could actually work :)

+Pull requests and issues are welcome, I will do the best I can to support them if anyone chooses to contribute.

 Anyways, enjoy the app, if you ever do anything with it, let me know, would love to see if anything comes from this project!